 It looks like Microsoft once again got caught into "ancient" bugs which were already present on the machine (we do wonder why this hasn't been fixed before though).

-One thing worth noting is that Internet Explorer 7 has a native XMLHTTPRequest object implementation so theoretically it should be possible to disable the ActiveX object, but pages using it would have to be rewritten (hence support for the ActiveX object).
-Further testing will show if the native support implementation is also vulnerable – we'll post new information as we get it.
+One thing worth nothing is that Internet Explorer 7 has a native XMLHTTPRequest object implementation so theoretically it should be possible to disable the ActiveX object, but pages using it would have to be rewritten (hence support for the ActiveX object).
+Further testing will show if the native support implementation is also vulnerable ? we'll post new information as we get it.